CHANGE IS THE RULE OF LIFE

 You are most welcome to attend ‘sittings’ (free of charge) for it was said by Koun Yamada in his book The Gateless Gate that “to sit zazen alone is so difficult it is almost impossible.
 For effective Zazen it is very important to practise sitting with a group, at least occasionally, if you want to get results”.

-Kin-Hin (being a private home) is primarily a non-residential Zen centre, although accommodation is available for house guests in a 3 bedroomed self contained apartment on the ground floor for those that prefer to stay away from the main tourist area and experience Indian village life.
+HOME STAY.
+Kin-Hin (being a private home) is primarily a non-residential Zen centre, although accommodation is available for house guests in 2 rooms on the upper floor.
+Perfect for those that prefer to stay away from the main tourist area and experience Indian village life.

 The main idea of the centre is to establish a regular Zen Meditation ‘sitting’ group, (free of charge and open to all), in the same tradition as taught at Bodhi Zendo; a residential zen centre in the hills of Tamil Nadu